COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Langerhans Cell Histiocytosis Treatment (PDQ®): Treatment - Patient Information [NCI]
+Home > Be Healthy > Health Library > Langerhans Cell Histiocytosis Treatment (PDQ®): Treatment - Patient Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-Langerhans cell histiocytosis (LCH) is a rare disease that begins in LCH cells (a type of dendritic cell which fights infection).
-Sometimes there are changes in LCH cells as they form.
-These changes may cause the LCH cells to grow and multiply quickly.
-This causes the LCH cells to build up in certain parts of the body, where they can damage tissue or form lesions.
+Langerhans cell histiocytosis (LCH) is a rare cancer that begins in LCH cells.
+LCH cells are a type of dendritic cell which fights infection.
+Sometimes there are mutations (changes) in LCH cells as they form.
+These include mutations of the BRAF, MAP2K1, RAS and ARAFgenes.
+These changes may make the LCH cells grow and multiply quickly.
+This causes LCH cells to build up in certain parts of the body, where they can damage tissue or form lesions.

-LCH is not a disease of Langerhans cells that normally form in skin.
+LCH is not a disease of the Langerhans cells that normally occur in the skin.

 LCH may occur at any age, but is most common in young children.
-Treatment of LCH in childhood is different from treatment of LCH in adults.
-The treatments for LCH in children and adults are described in separate sections of this summary.
+Treatment of LCH in children is different from treatment of LCH in adults.
+The treatment of LCH in children and the treatment of LCH in adults is described in separate sections of this summary.

-Family history and having a parent who was exposed to certain chemicals may increase the risk of LCH.
+Family history of cancer or having a parent who was exposed to certain chemicals may increase the risk of LCH.

-The signs and symptoms of LCH depend on where it occurs in the body.
+The signs and symptoms of LCH depend on where it is in the body.

-These and other symptoms may be caused by LCH.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by LCH or by other conditions.
+Check with your doctor if you or your child have any of the following:

-In infants, signs and symptoms of LCH may include:
+In infants, signs or symptoms of LCH that affects the skin may include:

-In children and adults, signs and symptoms of LCH may include:
+In children and adults, signs or symptoms of LCH that affects the skin and nails may include:

 Lymph nodes and thymus